 I sketched out the layout of the components to be cut from my plywood panels.
 Then I began with the small parts: breasthook and transom knees.

 Estimated time: 1 hour for each.
 Actual time: 2 hours each.

 Panel preparation and coating

-To create mirror image surfaces I joined the sides, good side in, with double-sided carpet tape and a screw on each end to make their final shape identical.
-I also drilled the stitch holes at matching location to ensure craft symmetry.
+To create mirror image surfaces I joined the sides, good side in, with double-sided carpet tape and a screw at each end to make their final shape identical.
+I also drilled the stitch holes at matching locations to ensure craft symmetry.
 The last step for the bottom and side interior was marking guidelines for the fiberglass.
-I folded the 4″ and 6″ tape in half, then set my combination square to that dimension and struck a line that would aid nice straight application of the fiberglass tape.
+I folded the 4″ and 6″ tape in half, then set my combination square to that dimension and struck a line that would aid in the nice, straight application of the fiberglass tape.

 Estimated time: 5 hours.
 Actual time: 9 hours.

-From rough-sawn Sitka Spruce planks I ripped my gunwales to size but made them 3′ longer to utilize the cut-offs for other components later on.
+From rough-sawn Sitka Spruce planks, I ripped my gunwales to size but made them 3′ longer to utilize the cut-offs for other skiff components later on.
 I rounded the bottom corner of the inner and outer gunwales.
-It was a lot easier done on a bench than it would have been after they were installed in the boat, because that corner would be up-side-down.
+It was a lot easier done on a bench than it would have been after they were installed in the boat because that corner would be up-side-down.
 Sanding produced two full buckets of sawdust.

 Estimated time: 4 hours.
 Actual time: 3 hours.
 Ah, a victory!

-Prior to stitching, I used double-sided carpet tape to adhere two small levels to the bottom panel, on centerline, at the bow and the stern.
+Prior to stitching, I used double-sided carpet tape to adhere two small levels to the bottom panel, on the centerline, at the bow, and at the stern.
 These would indicate any twist that needed to be addressed as the assembly proceeded.